Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 Example:
 We want to control a heating device.
-A heating device has a high inertia so a frequency of 1 Hz will suffice.
+A heating device has a high inertia so a frequency of 1Hz will suffice.
 By varying the on-time between 0-1 second the power can be controlled between 0-100%.
 To do this we write a small program with a timer that calls the "set_monoflop" function of the Solid State Relay Bricklet every second with an on-time between 0-1 seconds.